 decimal

 places.
-Your client must set the method
+Your client must set the method property

-of its JSON-RPC request object to generateDecimalFractions
+of its JSON-RPC request object to generateDecimalFractions.

-The request must also contain an id
+The request must also contain an id member, which will

 be returned in the response.